 Q: How did you become interested in Buddhism?

 A: When I was seventeen, I wandered into a bookshop in and happened to pick-up John Snelling’s book, A Buddhist Handbook in part because it had a lovely picture of Amitabha on the cover.
 It really captured my interest.
 I then studied with Geshe Sonam Gyaltsen (who was then the ‘s translator) in when I was 20 to 24.
 Many visiting teachers visited the small center in during that time including .
 The FPMT Center was officially founded during his visit in 1992 and is still active today.

 Q: Could you please tell us a little more about your series of upcoming classes?

 A: The classes are loosely based on the Four Foundations of Mindfulness, from the Theravadan tradition.
-The first three of these simple meditation practices provide a grounding in single pointed concentration which serves as the basis for analytical meditation discussed in the fourth foundation.
+The first three of these simple meditation practices provide a grounding in single-pointed concentration which serves as the basis for analytical meditation discussed in the fourth foundation.
 I will also introduce a Shakyamuni Buddha meditation, and we’ll practice it together during some of the sessions.
 I will also introduce several of the key concepts that underlie the ‘s path to enlightenment such as the Four Noble Truths.
 The classes will also include plenty of time for informal questions and answers, and I welcome a lot of audience participation.

-Q: Gampopa’s Jewel Ornament of Liberation is one of the texts that inspires you.
+Q: Gampopa’s Jewel Ornament of Liberation is one of the texts that inspire you.
 For students who might want to learn more about this text, is there a particular translation or commentary that you’d recommend?

 A: Yes, Snow Lion has a good publication,